NyteshadeXT/PF2e-Vault/9) Completed Adventures/2F - The Lost Library (D173).md

 **Caved-In Passage:** The short passage collapsed when the meteor struck, isolating the library from outside.
 Clearing out the tunnel would be as much work as digging a new tunnel.
 The end of the passage counts as difficult terrain.

 **Alchemical Bench:** Most of the ingredients on the bench are dried up and useless.
-PCs searching the desk are able to salvage two *Acid Flasks (Moderate)* and various alchemical reagents.
+PCs searching the desk are able to salvage two [[acid-flask|Acid Flask (Moderate)]] and various alchemical reagents.

 **Portal:** The portal in the corner leads to the final room in this portion of Voran’s library, and [[04) The Inner Sanctum]]